How do I gather intelligence at trade shows & conferences?

 The above is necessarily brief – trade show intelligence is an essential part of the CI process and there is a lot more that can and should be done.
 In summary, however, remember the following:

 - In the same way that you are collecting intelligence on your competitors, your competitors will be looking for information on you.
-So protect it!
+So protect your information.
+(Note: Protecting information is now a legal requirement in Europe if you hold information on individuals.
+Protect your corporate information with the same levels of security!)

 - Attending a show without pre-planning virtually guarantees that you will fail to find out all that was available.